ericosmic/zombie_vs_human/README.md

   ii: init_infection_rate

 ## Result:
-  This simulation program will simulate zombie vs human until satisfy two condition.
+  This simulation program will simulate zombie vs human until satisfy one of three conditions below.
-  1. survival human population or zombie num has arrival dynamic balance more than 3 days.
+  1. survival human population or zombie num has arrival dynamic balance more than 10 days.
+  2. human or zombie has been elimnated.
-  2. simulation running more than 1000 days in program epoch.
+  3. simulation running more than 1000 days in program epoch.

   Processing will return final human population, zombie nums and end days.
   Meanwhile program will product two csv file for recording data: